Lynne Frederick: Trail of the Pink Panther (1982) lawsuit

-Shortly after the release of Trail of the Pink Panther (1982), Frederick filed suit against MGM, United Artists, and film director Blake Edwards for $3 million in damages and to block the film's distribution.
+Shortly after the release of Trail of the Pink Panther (1982), Frederick filed a suit against MGM, United Artists, and film director Blake Edwards for $3 million in damages and to block the film's distribution.
 She claimed that the film tarnished Peter Sellers' reputation and that it was made without authorisation from his estate, which she controlled.

 At the High Court in London, the defence argued that the film was meant to be a tribute to Sellers, but Frederick stated "It was an appalling film: Not a tribute to my husband but an insult to his memory".
 Her chief objection was that her late husband had specifically prohibited the use of outtakes from earlier Pink Panther films in his lifetime, and that his estate should have had the right to control the use of outtakes after his death.
 The idea of using outtakes in future Pink Panther films was first presented in Sellers' lifetime when Edwards had shot and edited a three-hour version of The Pink Panther Strikes Again (1976).
 However, United Artists objected to this long version, and the film was trimmed from three hours to an hour and a half.

 After Sellers' death in 1980, United Artists, wanting to cash in on the continuation of the series, elected Edwards to construct a new film from outtakes and deleted scenes from the five previous Pink Panther movies featuring Sellers.
 A handful of new material involving other actors was specially filmed for inclusion.
 Some of the older material dated as far back as 1963.
 The lack of continuity was evident in many scenes, and was mocked by film critics.

 In 1985, Judge Charles Hobhouse ruled in favour of Frederick, awarding her $1 million, but dismissed her request to ban the film.
 Frederick stated "I hope this proves that I'm not a gold digger!
 I've risked my entire fortune and the financial future of my daughter to protect Peter's reputation."
 After the lawsuit Frederick continued to guard Sellers' films.